By proclaiming the following words from the Old Testament, Jesus confirmed that they have been fulfilled in His own person.

 “Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.”
 (2 Cor 3:17 ESV)

 Indeed, it is one thing to read about it and another thing to experience the truth of what is written in the Bible.
 I think you could compare it with head and heart knowledge.
 However, heart knowledge that always springs from our own experience never makes a detour round our mind so that we would be forced to believe something we could not also imagine.
-Although God’s logic and wisdom is not comparable with ours, He would never force us to believe something as long our mind says, “No – I can’t believe it.”
+Although God’s logic and wisdom are not comparable with ours, He would never force us to believe something as long our mind says, “No – I can’t believe it.”

-God’s ways are unfathomable and much different from that we might imagine.
+God’s ways are unfathomable and much different from what we might imagine.
 Always.
 That fact makes life with God to a both mind-altering and heart-changing experience.
 In order to illustrate the spiritual process of being freed by God, I decided to share how our Lord deals with me regarding these things.

 Some years ago, as I was lying in bed praying in the night, I suddenly jumped.